Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 import { ParticipantView } from '@stream-io/video-react-sdk'; <ParticipantView participant={participant} key={participant.sessionId} />;

-It only displays the video comes with some default UI elements, such as participant's name.
-The video is lazily loaded, and only requested from the video infrastructure if you're actually displaying it.
-So if you have a video call with 200 participants, and you show only 10 of them, you'll only receive video for 10 participants.
+It displays the video stream and comes with some default UI elements, such as participant's name.
+The video is lazily loaded, and only requested from the video infrastructure if we're actually displaying it.
+So if we have a video call with 200 participants, and we show only 10 of them, we'll only receive video for 10 participants.
 This is how software like Zoom and Google Meet make large calls work.

-MyFloatingLocalParticipant renders a display of your own video.
+MyFloatingLocalParticipant renders a display of our own video.

 tsx